Sebastian Mila: Return to Lechia Gdańsk

 During much of his time at Śląsk Wrocław, Mila often wore a Lechia Gdańsk sweat band on his right wrist during games.
 He often expressed his love for the team he started supporting after his early years at the club, and stated that he wanted to play for the club again.
 This opportunity was given to Mila in January 2015 when he made his return to Lechia after 13 years.
 Mila instantly became the Lechia captain, and played 16 games in his first half season back with the team.
 In his first full season he made 29 appearances with 2 goals, with what became his last professional goal coming against Ruch Chorzów.
 The following season, 2016–17, he made 8 appearances, and in 2017–18, one appearance.
 His final professional appearance came for Lechia Gdańsk against Górnik Zabrze on 5 August 2017, in which he came on as a substitute playing for the final 2 minutes.
-After his retirement he started working as a football pundit on TVP Sport.